Special Needs Estate Planning

 Families who have children with special needs, whether minors or adults, must take care in developing their estate plans.
 These families must take certain steps to properly protect and provide for those children during the special needs estate planning process.

 Having a law firm on your side who truly understands the nuances and laws that affect individuals with special needs and the benefits that they may receive can be crucial to a successful estate plan.
 If your goal is to create an estate plan that will enhance and support your child with special needs, you can rely on the special needs estate planning attorneys of Rubin Law to help.
-Contact us by calling 866-TO-RUBIN and setting up a time to speak with us about your family’s estate planning needs.

 Understanding the Goals of Special Needs Estate Planning